 What if I have fewer than 15 students in my class?

 Just contact the HAPS Exam Team and explain your situation.
 If you have a small class we will just need to hear from you.
-Exam orders of fewer than 15 can only schedule one exam time.
+Exam orders of fewer than 15 can only schedule one exam time if choosing to administer the exam at your institution.
+Small orders do not change off-site proctoring options.

 What kind of score reporting can I expect?

-You will receive your students’ scores and the national average for that exam within 2 business days of your students completing the exam.
+You will have immediate access to your students' scores via a secure portal.
+You can view scores and download them in spreadsheet format.
+HAPS will also provide you with the national average for that exam.
 In February (for Fall exams) and in July (for Spring exams) if you have administered an exam in the relevant time period you will receive a summary of exam scores for your exam period including comparisons of scores from different institution types.

 Where can I get my questions answered about a HAPS online exam?